lkunej/Deel-Hometask/README.md

 ## My Instructions

+Getting started:
+1. navigate to the root of the frontend (frontend)
+2. run `npm install`
+3. navigate to the root of the backend (BE-Template)
+4. run `npm install`
+5. run `npm run seed`
+6. run `npm run start`
-Running npm start in the backend directory will run backend and frontend applications.
+  -Running `npm run start` in the backend directory will run backend and frontend applications.
   The frontend App runs on localhost:3000

 Have fun!